yup958/BOISE/Codes/CR-Beta Prior/README.md

 * dpmm_beta() for sampling a bunch of cluster assignments, after the initial warm-up process;

+* Analysis is a R script for test this model.
+Could be update

 Typically, we use hyperparameter alpha and beta to maintain the overall average hit rate within each colomn (compound).
 This is a 2nd version of BOISE model...